Geometrical or pictorial?

 The picture is too small to be useful as it is in the page so it will need to be enlarged.
 This can be done digitally or the “old school” photocopier method.

-You will need to use either a programme or app on your PC or an online programme to enlage or re-size an image.
-PC/Laptop programmes include photoshop, paintshop pro, gimp and a multitude of otheres.
+Either use a programme or app on your PC or an online programme to enlarge or re-size an image.
+PC/Laptop programmes include photoshop, paintshop pro, gimp and a multitude of others.
 All have their pros and cons and training for most can be found on www.youtube.com.
 Online progames can be very good and a brilliant example is https://www.fotor.com/ .

-Mark out the centre lines first and centre your picture accordingly.
+Centre your tracing with care.
 The stitcher is going to need to know exactly how many stitches between the border and the tips of the beak and tail.
-The cautious will pin the three sheets of paper together.

 You can present your goosander on a plain background or draw in ripples and reeds.